-For information, some summary ideas are included below: (ref Georgetown University website, Washington DC, www.georgetown.edu.honor/plagiarism.html).
+For information, some summary ideas are included below: (adapted from Georgetown University website, Washington DC, accessed on 5 September 2011

+<http://grad.georgetown.edu/pages/info-acad-integrity.cfm>).

-- If you use someone else's ideas, or quote from someone else's work, you must cite the source (i.e. provide a reference). - If the way in which you are using the source is unclear, make it clear. - If you received specific help from someone in writing the project work, acknowledge it.
+- If you use someone else's ideas, or quote from someone else's work, you must cite the source (i.e. provide a reference). - If the way in which you are using the source is unclear, make it clear. - If you received specific help from someone in writing the dissertation, acknowledge it.